 But does this mean they are legit and can you trust them with your money?
 We’re here to find out exactly that.

-Before we go deeper into Skrill’s features and offers, let’s try to establish how safe and legitimate they are as a business.
+Before we go deeper into Skrill’s features and offers, let’s try to establish is Skrill safe and legitimate as a business.

 Since 2015, Skrill has been a part of the Paysafe Group, together with Paysafecard and Neteller, a former digital wallet competitor.